 This applies to your choice of major, as well.
 Admissions committees know that math and science majors may have lower GPAs than other kinds of majors due to more difficult material or more classes graded to a strict curve.

 The written components of your application are also important to law school admissions committees.
 These include the personal statement, supplemental essays (such as a diversity statement or Why X school? statement), your resume, and letters of recommendation.
 If these parts of your application can come together to show that you’d be a great law student and future lawyer, they can make up for a lower LSAT or GPA.

-Law schools are interested in crafting an interesting and diverse student body, so they’ll take into account the “soft factors” of an applicant.
+Law schools are interested in crafting an interesting and diverse student body for a rich law school life, so they’ll take into account the “soft factors” of an applicant.
 “Soft factors” refer to other aspects of your background besides URM status.
 These factors can include, among other things, military service, unique work, research or community service experience, significant accomplishment in athletics or the arts, and identity aspects other than URM status, such as having a disability.

 Final Advice for URM Law School Applicants